 Commission on Aging

 A Clear Vision for the Future of Seniors

-Public is welcomed and encouraged to attend our monthly commission meetings the 3rd Friday of the month 10:00 a.m. at ther SLO Vet's Hall.
+The public is welcome and encouraged to attend our monthly commission meetings the 3rd Friday of the month 10:00 a.m. at the SLO Vet's Hall.
 For more info please visit: